2 Million Minutes

 2 Million Minutes is a series of documentary films exploring how students in the United States, India, and the People's Republic of China spend the nominal 2,000,000 minutes of their high school years.
 The film has been supported by Newt Gingrich and Al Sharpton.

 Chapters

 As of 2009, four chapters have been produced.

 Chapter 1: 2 Million Minutes: A Global Examination

 Chapter 1 describes the different emphasis students, parents, and teachers put on socialization, academic rigor, and discipline in the three countries.
 This chapter of the film compares high school students from three countries, India, China and the United States.
 The film seems to focus on stereotypes of the study habits and social behaviors of students from these different countries.
-For example, the story looks at American students' natural proclivity to extra-curricular activities like student government and sports teams versus Chinese and Indian students' dedication to additional prep work and hobbies like playing instruments.
+For example, the story looks at American students' natural proclivity to extra-curricular activities like student government and sports teams versus Chinese and Indian students' dedication to additional prepratory work and hobbies like playing instruments.